-As of December 31, 2016, we had an accumulated deficit of \$166.5 million and a cash balance of \$2.1 million.
-In addition, we had \$8.35 million of senior secured notes due in December 2017 and \$4.6 million of indebtedness that is due on demand.
+As described in their audit report, our auditors have included an explanatory paragraph that states that we have incurred recurring losses and negative cash flows from operations since inception and have an accumulated deficit at September 30, 2015 of \$94.1 million and \$14.2 million of indebtedness that is due on demand.
 These matters raise substantial doubt about our ability to continue as a going concern.
 Our consolidated financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts or the amounts and classification of liabilities that might result from the outcome of this uncertainty.
 We anticipate incurring additional losses until such time, if ever, that we can generate significant sales of our product candidates currently in development.
 We will need substantial additional financing to fund our operations and to commercially develop our product candidates.
-Management is currently evaluating various strategic opportunities to obtain the required funding for future operations.
+Management is currently evaluating different strategies to obtain the required funding for future operations.
 These strategies may include, but are not limited to: private placements of equity and/or debt, payments from potential strategic research and development, licensing and/or marketing arrangements with pharmaceutical companies, and public offerings of equity and/or debt securities.
-Additionally, we continue to engage in active discussions with global and regional pharmaceutical companies for licensing and/or co-development rights to our late- and early-stage pipeline candidates.
-While we expect to finalize one or more of these transactions in early 2017, there can be no assurance that these future funding efforts will be successful.
+There can be no assurance that these future funding efforts will be successful.